hello-robot/stretch_tutorials/ros1/autodocking_nav_stack.md

 Once you have the above covered, we are ready to setup the demo.

-## See It In Action
+## Setup and Launch
 The demo requires the docking station to be rested against a wall with the charger connected to the back.
+It is also necessary for the robot to be close to the origin of the map for the robot to have the correct pose estimate at startup.
+If not, the pose estimate will have to be supplied manually using the `2D Pose Estimate` button in RViz as soon as the demo starts.

 To launch the demo, execute the following command:
 ```{.bash .shell-prompt}
 roslaunch stretch_demos autodocking.launch
 ```